 Remember that you were slaves in Egypt and that the LORD your God brought you out of there with a mighty hand and an outstretched arm.
 Therefore the LORD your God has commanded you to observe the Sabbath day.

-Clearly, the Saturday Sabbath command was a memorial of God’s deliverance of the Jews out of Egypt.
+Clearly, the Saturday Sabbath command was a memorial of God's deliverance of the Jews out of Egypt.
 That verse is explicit.
 When Paul wrote Gal.
-5:2-4 about falling from grace that was about those who were trying to be justified by the law.
-(Have you fallen from grace?)
+5:2-4 about falling from grace it was about those who were trying to be justified by the law.
+Strict Saturday sabbatarians and people involved in Messianic Judaism have fallen from grace, based on that passage, if they were previous saved.

 Skull And Crossbones Awards For False Prophets And False Teachers